 The Council supports Professors in the Linguistics Program, in addition to several lecturers and postdoctoral fellows in Humanistic Studies, Digital Humanities, Linguistics, Religion, Sanskrit, and American Studies.

 Nominations for visiting Long-Term Fellows are invited from chairs of humanities departments and may be made jointly with Council programs and committees.
-The deadline for 2017-18 nominations was October 7, 2016 (online nomination forms.)
+The deadline for 2019-20 nominations is October 9, 2018 (online nomination forms.)
 Departments and programs seeking information about nomination procedures should contact Kathleen Crown, executive director.

 During intensive three-to-five-day periods, these Fellows lecture and participate in classes, colloquia and informal discussions.
 The Program was created with a gift from Frank E. Taplin, Jr.’37 in honor of Whitney J. Oates, the distinguished classicist and founder of the Humanities Council.
 The Short-Term Fellows Program also hosts Virginia and Richard Stewart Fellows in Religion and Edward T. Cone ’39*42 Fellows, named in memory of the eminent composer, musicologist, professor and benefactor of the arts and humanities.